Rare Cannabinoid for Neurodegenerative Diseases

 Rare cannabinoid pharmaceutical pipeline

 Our therapeutic candidate for neurodegenerative disease is our third rare cannabinoid pharmaceutical development program.
-Our lead program, INM-755, is a cannabinol (CBN) cream in a Phase 2 clinical trial and the Company will evaluate strategic partnership for further development in the treatment of epidermolysis bullosa, recently completed patient enrollment and data from the trial is expected in Q3 2023.
+Our lead program, INM-755 cannabinol (CBN) cream has completed a Phase 2 clinical trial and the Company will evaluate strategic partnership for further development in the treatment of epidermolysis bullosa, recently completed patient enrollment and data from the trial is expected in Q3 2023.
 Our second program, INM-088, is a CBN eye drop formulation in preclinical studies investigating its potential as a treatment for glaucoma.
 Our neurodegenerative disease program applies a different rare cannabinoid from our lead program and has demonstrated neuronal effects in the potential treatment of neurodegenerative disease.